Progress updates

 The Department of Education established the Report sexual abuse if you’re a current or former student website and telephone line in July 2023 for victim-survivors of child sexual abuse in government schools to access initial assistance and support.

-The website has since undergone a significant redesign, in consultation with victim-survivors and advocates, to improve victim-survivor access to information and support specific to their needs.
+The website has since undergone a significant redesign to improve victim-survivor access to information and support specific to their needs.
 It includes information on counselling supports, reporting, seeking compensation, personal acknowledgement and apologies, accessing school records and more.

 Access to tailored support and service responses for adult victim-survivors of child sexual abuse

-DFFH is also working with SASVic to consider options to support timely access to specialist sexual assault services and to review and update public-facing information on sexual assault support services to grow awareness that services are available for and responsive to people of all genders.
+DFFH is also working with SASVic to update public-facing information on sexual assault support services to grow awareness that services are available for and responsive to people of all genders.
+DFFH is currently designing options for a best practice peer support model for victim-survivors of sexual violence, and will undertake consultations with victim-survivors and other relevant stakeholders to inform the model’s design.

 Legislative reform to protect personal information provided in future boards of inquiry